oharaandrew314/TrustGrapher/readme.txt

         You can change:
             Whether or not the algorithm is displayed as a graph The base of the algorithm
-            The properties file that contains the instructions on how to use the algorithm and its defualt values An algorithm doesn't always need to have a proeprties file to work
+            The properties file that contains the instructions on how to use the algorithm and its default values An algorithm doesn't always need to have a properties file to work

         ----------------------------------
         2.3.7 TrustGrapher Properties File